-This recipe is for one large mug cake or 2 small mug cake as in the picture.
+This recipe is for one large mug cake or 2 small mug cakes as in the picture.
 One large mug cake, the whole recipe, contains 7.4 grams of net carbs.

 To decrease the carbs, split the recipe in half and store the other half in the fridge for 24 hours in a sealed mug, or share with a friend!

-If you love easy keto mug cakes as I do, you may want to try the others mug cake recipe below
+If you love easy keto mug cakes as I do, you may want to try the other mug cake recipes below:

 Don’t forget to leave me a comment below if you made this recipe and save it on Pinterest for later!